 Cenci, the traditional pastries of Carnival

 Cenci are one of the typical sweets of Carnival of Italy.
-Along with the tradition of wearing a costume and partecipate to the Carnival parades throughout the region, as the Carnevale di Viareggio, Carnival means also delicious food.
+Along with the tradition of wearing a costume and participate in the Carnival parades throughout the region, as the Carnevale di Viareggio, Carnival means also delicious food.

 I remember that, when I was a child, my grandmother prepared Cenci and rice fritters during the entire period of Carnival.
 I cannot tell which one was my favourite one because I was in love with both.

 When she was making Cenci, I used to help her preparing ingredients.
-I was having fun mixing them, feeling my hands sticked into the dough.
-But the thing I liked the most was use the pastry wheel to cut the dough creating different shapes to fry.
+I was having fun mixing them, feeling my hands stuck in the dough.
+But the thing I liked the most was using the pastry wheel to cut the dough creating different shapes to fry.

 Cenci and its many names

 In some parts of Tuscany, they are called Cenci or Stracci, which literally mean “rags”, due to its casual shape.
 But they are also known as Chiacchere (literally Chit-Chats) in the northern part of the region and in Milan.
 In other regions of Italy, people call them Crostoli, Frappe, Sfrappole or Bugie.

 Let’s celebrate Carnival and the Mardi Gras preparing these stripes of delicious sweet crisp pastries, following the “easy to make” recipe that my grandmother taught to me.